I used to think homemade granola was boring and pointless. That no one would eat it and it was a waste of ingredients.

 Hence the goal of an apple cinnamon granola recipe.

-What I realized in testing though, is that you’d need an enormous amount of apples in order to pull it off.
+- You would need an enormous amount of apples in order to pull it off.

-And the more applesauce you use, the more oats you need to balance the wet vs. dry ingredients.
+- The more applesauce you use, the more oats you need to balance the wet vs. dry ingredients.

-What was happening, is that I wasn’t getting more apple flavor in my granola.
+- What was happening, is that I wasn’t getting more apple flavor in my granola.
 I was just getting more granola.

-You could argue that adding dried apples would take care of that issue, but not everyone has access to dried apples.
+- You could argue that adding dried apples would take care of that issue, but not everyone has access to dried apples.
 We’ve had this dehydrator for YEARS and we love it (especially because it works just as well as other expensive models!), so theoretically *I* could make dehydrated apples (and here’s my recipe to do that).

 But I didn’t want to make a recipe where YOU needed dehydrated apples.
 What if you don’t have a dehydrator?
-I certainly don’t want that standing in the way of you making a granola.
+I certainly don’t want that standing in the way of you making granola.

-So I switched gears, took out the goal of “must taste the apple” and aimed for a solid cinnamon instead.
+So I switched gears, took out the goal of “must taste the apple” and aimed for solid cinnamon instead.
 And wouldn’t you know, that’s exactly what this is!

 Before you jump in, let’s talk about the tools you need to make this cinnamon granola recipe happen.